thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

   2. **Restores the latest state** of all relevant integrations from the compacted records.
   3. Once restoration is complete and the **end of the partition is reached**, it transitions to **real-time mode** and begins normal operation.
 - Integrations are only initialized after their configurations are fully restored from Kafka.
+- In real-time mode, new integration events are handled immediately.
+Validation requests are processed on the fly.

 ##### Benefits of This Approach